Dyslexia assessments give a “diagnosis” of dyslexia and can be arranged for:

 These sites are not under our control.
 We are not an agent for these third parties; we neither endorse nor guarantee their products or the accuracy of their information.
 We suggest that you always verify the information obtained from linked websites before acting upon the information.

-If you have difficulties accessing a Dyslexia Assessment please contact our Dyslexia Advice Centre.
+If you have difficulties accessing a Dyslexia Assessment please contact our Advice Team.
 In exceptional circumstances we can arrange an assessment for you.
 We charge for this service.

 Visual Stress Assessment